 The initialization tool is used to create the satask.txt file on a USB key.
-After the satask.txt file is created, follow the instructions in "Using a USB key" to run the commands on the node.
+After the satask.txt file is created, follow the instructions in "Using a USB key" on page 34 to run the commands on the node.

 The initialization tool prompts you for the task that you want to perform and for the parameters that are relevant to that task.
-It prompts you when to put it in the node canister.
+It prompts you when to put it in the node canister on the control enclosure.
 When the commands have run, return the USB key to your personal computer and start the tool again to see the results.